titembaatar/sway.flem/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

-## License

-MIT License - see LICENSE file for details